Toastdeib/ppl-webapp-rest-api/README.md

 - HTTP 400 (BAD REQUEST) - Returned if the required parameters are omitted or invalid.
 - HTTP 401 (UNAUTHORIZED) - Returned if either header is omitted or malformed, or if session validation fails.
+- HTTP 403 (FORBIDDEN) - Returned if the leader or challenger ID in the query string isn't associated with the logged-in account.
 - HTTP 500 (SERVER ERROR) - Returned if an internal error occurs.

 #### POST